xaviergenelin/Terrain-Identification/README.md

 # Terrain-Identification

-For a more in depth look at the project can look at the [report](https://github.com/xaviergenelin/Terrain-Identification/blob/main/CompetitionProject_Report.pdf) that we wrote.
+For a more in depth look at the project you can look at the [report](https://github.com/xaviergenelin/Terrain-Identification/blob/main/CompetitionProject_Report.pdf) that we wrote.

 ## Purpose